 Comply with the onsite sewage system requirements contained in local ordinances adopted pursuant to the Chesapeake Bay Preservation Act (§ 10.1-2100 et seq. of the Code of Virginia) and the Chesapeake Bay Preservation Area Designation and Management Regulations (9VAC10-20 ) when an AOSS is located within a Chesapeake Bay Preservation Area.

 12VAC5-613-150.
-Operator Requirements for Aoss Up to 40,000 Gpd, Minimum Frequency of Visits.
+Operator Requirements for Aoss with Peak Design Flows Up to 40,000 Gpd, Minimum Frequency of Visits.

 The owner of each AOSS shall have that AOSS visited by an operator in accordance with Table 4.